Published January 14, 2025 | Updated May 13, 2026

 By the time George Joslyn passed away in 1916, he was the wealthiest man in Nebraska.
 Born in Massachusetts in 1848, he moved with his family to their farm in Vermont before working for his uncle’s clothing business, Rice Brothers Collar Manufacturers in Montreal, Quebec.
-By 1872 he married his cousin, Sarah Selleck which wasn’t altogether unusual at the time especially in rural farming communities like the one that they were from.
-Described as a strong-minded, no-nonsense woman with a dry wit and an adventurous spirit, the two were married in 1872.
+He married his cousin, Sarah Selleck in 1872, which wasn’t altogether unusual at the time, especially in rural farming communities like the one they were from.
+Described as a strong-minded, no-nonsense woman with a dry wit and an adventurous spirit, the two built a life together that would reshape Omaha.

-George built the company into the largest supplier of “ready to print” newspapers – essentially sheets of paper that were pre-printed with general news and features on one side and then shipped to 7,500 small-town newspapers.
-Once received, editors printed local news on the other side of the paper.
-By the 1900’s, Western Newspaper Union’s pre-printed newspapers reached over 70% of the population.
+After George took it over, he built the company into the largest supplier of “ready-to-print” newspapers, essentially sheets pre-printed with general news and features on one side.
+The company then shipped those sheets to 7,500 small-town newspapers where editors printed local news on the other side.
+By the 1900s, Western Newspaper Union’s newspapers reached over 70% of the population.

-The Joslyn’s lived in the Sutphen house for six years while developing the rest of the property which started with the landscaping.
-They loved flowers and were committed to creating an arboretum and eventually planted more than 100 varieties of trees, shrubs, flowers and plants – some of which were rare – on the property in addition to installing greenhouses.
-They also incorporated a rock garden, grotto and swimming pool which had its water spill under a limestone bridge and flowed into a lily pond.
-The grounds were completed by 1899.
+The Joslyns lived in the Sutphen house for six years while they transformed the property starting with the landscaping.
+The couple loved flowers so in addition to installing greenhouses, they planted more than 100 varieties of trees, shrubs, flowers and plants, some rare.
+Not only that but they added a rock garden, grotto, and swimming pool whose water spilled beneath a limestone bridge and flowed into a lily pond.
+By 1899, the outdoor oasis on the Joslyn property was largely complete.

-It took 100 men 11 months to complete the $250,000 (about $8.5M today) residence.
-Completed in 1903, they moved into the four-story castle – a moniker that George hated.
-It was constructed with Kansas limestone on the exterior while the interior featured carved wood, stained glass, chiseled stone, mosaic tiles and wrought iron.
-The interior decorations cost another $50,000 with most of the furniture obtained at the 1893 Chicago’s World’s Fair and the 1904 St. Louis World’s Fair.
+After 18 months, 100 men, and nearly $250,000 (about $8.5M today), Lynhurst was complete in 1903.
+The Joslyn family, including daughter Violet, moved into the four-story mansion that became known as Joslyn Castle, a moniker that George despised.
+The exterior was constructed with Kansas limestone while the interior featured carved wood, stained glass, chiseled stone, mosaic tiles, and wrought iron.
+The interior decorations alone cost another $50,000, with most of the furniture obtained at either the 1893 Chicago World’s Fair or the 1904 St. Louis World’s Fair.

-After George passed away in 1916, Sarah continued to live on the 5 1/2-acre estate and eventually reduced the staff from 25 to three.
-When asked once why she stayed in Omaha rather than move somewhere else like California, she said “The money was made in Omaha and it will be spent in Omaha.”
-When she passed away in 1940, the grounds were overgrown and unkept.
+George Joslyn passed away at 68 years old in 1916, while Sarah continued to live on the 5½-acre estate, though over time she reduced the staff from 25 to just three.
+When asked why she stayed in Omaha rather than move somewhere like California, she said, “The money was made in Omaha and it will be spent in Omaha.”
+When she passed away in 1940, the grounds were overgrown and unkempt.

-In 2010 the Joslyn Castle & Gardens purchased the property and began the process of restoring the residence, grounds and gardens to their original grandeur – an effort that continues to this day.
-That same year they discovered long forgotten furniture and artifacts that had been hidden in storage at Joslyn Art Museum since Sarah passed away 70 years earlier.
-The furniture included tables, chairs, music stand, floor lamp, loveseat, phonograph, music box and steamer trunk.
+The Joslyn Castle & Gardens purchased the property in 2010 and began the process of restoring not just the castle but the grounds and gardens to their original grandeur.
+As the renovation was underway, a treasure trove of long-forgotten furniture and artifacts were discovered in storage at Joslyn Art Museum.
+Among the recovered items were tables, chairs, a music stand, floor lamp, loveseat, phonograph, music box and steamer trunk — all sitting in storage since Sarah’s death 70 years earlier.

 Have you been to Joslyn Castle?
 If so, what are some of your favorite memories or experiences?
 I’d like to hear what you have to say so feel free to leave a comment.
 Until next time, keep exploring!